Help & FAQ

 The idea of this specific evaluation process is that there cannot be one set of standardized criteria for measuring and assessing exchange programs.
 Defining success should be left to the organization conducting the exchange.
 This evaluation serves the purpose of assessing whether or not the goals set by staff members were met.

 For this reason, staff members are asked before the programme begins to define their goals.
-The best time to do this is the second day of the programme; for example, at the start of a team meeting.
 All staff members who have pedagogic, organisational or other relevant functions in the team should fill out a questionnaire.

 The questionnaire for participants is concerned with finding out how they experienced the exchange.
 It should, if possible, be completed on the day before last of the programme.
 The best time would be in the morning, when all participants are gathered together – after breakfast, for example.
 Only if absolutely necessary should the questionnaires be filled out on the trip home – a concentrated atmosphere is an important condition for giving serious responses.